 For most of us, it’s hard to imagine what networking would be like without complexity.
-Even something simple, like moving a printer, can take weeks of planning, provisioning and system updates just to get it from the fourth floor to the fifth.
-The number of man hours required to make the move almost costs more than the printer.
+Even something simple, like moving a printer, can take weeks of planning, provisioning and system updates to get it from the fourth floor to the fifth.
+The number of person hours required to make a move almost costs more than the printer.
 It’s not sustainable.
 Why?

 If this mad scramble to connect everything is “Internet 2.0”, then “Internet 3.0” must get back to the original intent of endpoint-to-endpoint networking while eliminating the pitfalls and shortcomings of IP.
 How can we get to a point where moving a printer is as simple as unplugging it, moving it to the new location and plugging it back in?
 We must move away from the address-defined networking model, that relies on an IP address acting as both location and identity, to an identity-defined model that gives every endpoint or device a unique, cryptographic identity.

 Identity Defined Networking (IDN) opens a world of possibilities and connections that are difficult, if not impossible in an address-defined model.
 Suddenly the limitations that are caused by IP addressing dissolve, and we have actual, simplified networking that is flexible in ways not previously available, and has unbreakable security built-in.
 For instance:

 - Device-level identity means that many traditional routing rules don’t apply, making it possible to connect any device on any network to any other device on any other network.
 As long as the identities are authenticated it no longer matters where they are.

 - It also means that connections which are impossible in an IP network are now possible.
 Using address defined networking, it is often not possible to connect devices on two different networks.
 With individual host identities, the restrictions no longer apply.

 - Using endpoint-level identity it is possible to instantly create segments that can scale from an entire network down to a single device.
 And because the connection is encrypted and authenticated, the segment is virtually unbreakable.